 \subsection{A combinatorial formula for $\mult_p(\tV_1,\ldots,\tV_n)$}

-Recall that an intersection of $n$ tropical hypersurfaces correspond to a parallelepiped in the dual subdivision of $V_1\cup\ldots\cup V_n$ and the volume of this parallelepiped equals the classical tropical intersection multiplicity.
-Theorem \ref{thm:enriched intersection multiplicity dim n} assigns an enriched intersection multiplicity $\mult_p(\tV_1,\ldots,\tV_n)$ to each intersection point $p$.
-We want to identify this enriched intersection multiplicity from Theorem~\ref{thm:enriched intersection multiplicity dim n} with an element of $\GW(k)$ which can be read of the dual subdivision of~$\tV_1\cup\ldots\cup \tV_n$ just like in the case for curves.
-We will see that the intersection multiplicity we computed in Theorem \ref{thm:enriched intersection multiplicity} is determined by the odd vertices, in the sense of the following definition, in the dual subdivision of $\tV_1\cup\ldots\cup\tV_n$ in arbitrary dimension.
+We identify the formula for the enriched intersection multiplicity from Proposition~\ref{prop:enriched intersection multiplicity dim n} with an element of $\GW(k)$ which can be read of the dual subdivision of~$\tV_1\cup\ldots\cup \tV_n$.
+We will see that the intersection multiplicity we computed in Proposition \ref{prop:enriched intersection multiplicity dim n} is determined by coefficients at the ``odd vertices" in the dual subdivision of $\tV_1\cup\ldots\cup\tV_n$ in the sense of the following definition. \begin{df} We call a lattice point $v=(v_1,v_2,\ldots,v_n)\in\Z^n$ \emph{odd}, if its class in $(\Z/2\Z)^n$ equals $(1,1,\ldots,1)$. \end{df}